gspeed0689/various/README.md

 I read an article on how to allegedly store passwords, as in don't store the password but store a salted hash of the password, and compare a salted hash of the current password attempt to the one in the database.
 So I tried implementing something like that in python, but with different salt for different characters.

+## PhD Calendar Random Selector

+In this notebook I walk through taking available dates and randomly assigning them as options for 6 different PhD groups, and writing `.ics` files for each group.